 Note for speedrun or "race" use

-Speedruns, also known as "races", refer to completing a game in the shortest possible real time.
-Speedrun communities may or may not allow the use of emulators, but if they allow them, the emulator typically has to run at the real speed.
+Speedruns, also known as "races", refer to playing games fast, competitively.
+Speedrun communities may or may not allow the use of emulators, but if they allow them, requirements may be imposed on them, only some emulators may be allowed, etc.

 bgb will, by default, run at the real speed (~59.727 fps).
 When using bgb for speedruns, and one is not sure whether the settings are default, make sure of the following settings, to ensure running at the speed: